SuperManito/LinuxMirrors/docs/other/index.en.md

     - #### Pure Mode

-        This feature is for developers.
-When enabled, script output is minimized.
-Recommended for use with other options in non-interactive mode.
+        This feature is introduced to facilitate developers.
+After it is enabled, the script content output will be simplified.
+It is recommended to use it with other command options without interaction.

         ``` bash
         bash <(curl -sSL https://linuxmirrors.cn/docker.sh) --pure-mode